tkellen/js-express-bearer-token/README.md

 ## What?

-This extracts a bearer token from a request and places it on `req.token`.
-It looks for the token in three places, stopping at the first one found, in this order:
+Per [RFC6750] this module will attempt to extract a bearer token from a request from these locations:

-1. The key `access_token` in the request body.
+* The key `access_token` in the request body.
-2. The key `access_token` in the request params.
+* The key `access_token` in the request params.
-3. The value from the header `Authorization: bearer <token>`.
+* The value from the header `Authorization: Bearer <token>`.

+If a token is found, it will be stored on `req.token`.
+If one has been provided in more than one location, this will abort the request immediately by sending code 400 (per [RFC6750]).

 ```js
 const express = require('express');